ondracja/caseStudy/README.md

 # How to run tests

-To open an interactive test runner with electron browser and e2e testingpreselected, use `yarn cypress:open`
+To open an interactive test runner with electron browser and e2e testing preselected, use `yarn cypress:open`

 To run all tests in a headless mode, use `yarn cypress:run`